jsocol/weft/README.rst

 weft
 ====

+**weft is deprecated + never worked anyway**

+weft was a project I was eager to start but never really got anywhere.
+This repository has been archived but it's public in case anyone wants to critique(/learn from) my years-old non-functional code.

 **weft** is a configuration manager for provisioning remote systems.
 It is powered by Fabric_ and is designed based on four primary guiding
 principles: